 When it comes to overall shifts in values, the Sweden Study, which maps the values that characterize the Swedish people, show signs of a return to collectivist values and a desire for functioning social services and support from the collective to the individual.
 Regarding Swedes’ civic engagements, statistics from Volontärbyrån (The Volunteer Bureau) show a declining interest in forms of digital and remote engagements.
 Could this perhaps also be interpreted as a return to a desire for more collective solutions and organized cooperation?

-We have strengthened other to have a greater impact.
+We have strengthened others to have a greater impact.
 Creating large-scale change with new innovative methods is not the same as growing your own organization.
-The impact that the Stenbeck Stiftelse has made takes place in an ecosystem of several different actors.
-The organization Ashoka has developed a model that describes how an organization's own influence increases over time and called this the direct influence.
-However, the great potential for creating change lies in the impact the Stenbeck Stiftelse helps others to create.
-It is the indirect impact that leads to a "tipping point" and real system change.
+The impact that Stenbecks Stiftelse has made takes place in an ecosystem of several different actors.
+The organization Ashoka has developed a model that describes how an organization’s influence increases over time and called this the direct influence.
+However, the greatest potential for change lies in the impact Stenbecks Stiftelse helps others create.
+It is this indirect impact that leads to a ”tipping point” and real system change.

 We have invested in people who have been well aware of the risks and taken on great challenges with true courage.
-The people involved in the foundation have all shown courage in different ways.
+Recipients, the team, and partners have all demonstrated courage in various ways.
 They have accepted that there are risks and have worked with endurance and purpose.
-Courage has been a central success factor in the foundation's work because there has always been an active risk awareness.
+Courage has been a central success factor in the foundation’s work because there has always been an active risk awareness.
+Courage is a strength that is easy to overuse, but then it turns into foolhardiness.
 Throwing oneself into something unknown can definitely be what is required in certain situations, but it is not what builds large-scale and significant impact.
 The type of courage shown among the stakeholders is rather a calculated risk-taking.

 We have created relevant points of contact with the target group.
 Sweden is a country with an extremely well-developed welfare system.
 Working with social issues and vulnerable groups always means intensive collaboration with societal actors.
 Many of the initiatives that the foundation has supported over the years reach their target groups through, for example, schools, social services, and substance abuse care.
-Through remarkable collaboration skills, they can work together to fill the gaps in the safety nets.
-In the work with children as the target group, virtually all activities involve some connection to the school.
-This means that we have had to find different ways for dialogues with the target group so we can know that we are supporting the right initiatives.
+Using remarkable collaboration skills, they can work together to fill the gaps in the safety nets.
+In work where children are the target group, virtually all activities involve some connection to the school.
+In countries where fewer children have access to education or where school systems are built in more recent times, it often looks different.
+There, the organizations work directly with the children.

 Over the years from 2009 to 2018, the Stenbeck Stiftelse has given close to 200 million Swedish kronor to initiatives in Sweden who improve the lives of children and vulnerable adults.
 In many of these cases, we have made it possible for the recipients of grants to find more donors and initiate strong collaborations enabling them to continue their work even when the support from the foundation has ended.